PepkorIT/beach-day/docs/getting-started/step5.md

 ```

 Let's examine what happened in the code above:
- - In the first test we used the checkProp() method to run a number of assertions on the data returned
+ - We used the checkProp() method to run a number of assertions on the data returned
  - We added some of the response data onto the environment for use in the next call
- - Lastly, we made a second call utilising the data on the environment to generate part of the config
+ - We made a second call utilising the data on the environment to generate part of the config

 ### [>> Next: JSON Schema validation (Swagger or equivalent)](step6.md)